Církvice (Kutná Hora District): Etymology

-The name is derived from cierkev, which was an old Czech term for a wooden church.
+The name is derived from cierkev, which was an Old Czech term for a wooden church.

 Geography

 Církvice is located about 5 km east of Kutná Hora and 32 km west of Pardubice.
 The villages of Církvice and Jakub are urbanistically merged.
-The municipality lies in a flat agricultural landscape of the Central Elbe Table lowland.
+The municipality lies in a flat agricultural landscape in the Central Elbe Table.
 The Klejnárka River flows through the municipality.
 There are several fishponds around the villages.

 History

 The first written mention of Církvice is from 1276.

 Transport

-The I/38 road from Jihlava to Kolín passes through the municipality.
+The I/38 road from Jihlava to Kolín runs through the municipality.

 Církvice is located on the railway line leading from Kolín to Havlíčkův Brod.